 Navigating the SLU research enterprise can be tricky, especially if you're new or you've worked at another research institution.
 This site attempts to make navigating this process easier and prepare research staff for the necessary levels of oversight needed to conduct human subjects research at SLU.

-The site content aims to define the different components that make up the SLU research machine, as well as describe important steps, considerations, and tips for navigating the SLU research enterprise.
+The site content defines the components that make up the SLU research machine, and describes important steps, considerations, and tips for navigating the SLU research enterprise.

-Please note: This is an internal site, so you need to be logged into your SLU Google account to access it.
+Please note: This site is internal, so you must log in to your SLU Google account to access it.
 You can do this by logging into MySLU or (when prompted after clicking the link) using your MySLU username (called a SLU NetID) followed by @slu.edu and your MySLU password.

 Visit the New to SLU Research Site